1994 Shane

 It was discovered on 4 October 1961, by astronomers of the Indiana Asteroid Program conducted at the Goethe Link Observatory near Brooklyn, Indiana, United States.
 It was later named after American astronomer C. Donald Shane.

 Orbit and classification

 Shane is a member of the Adeona family (505), a large family of carbonaceous asteroids.

 The asteroid orbits the Sun in the intermediate main belt at a distance of 2.1–3.2 AU once every 4 years and 5 months (1,603 days).
 Its orbit has an eccentricity of 0.21 and an inclination of 10° with respect to the ecliptic.
-It was first identified as at Simeiz Observatory in 1939, extending Shanes observation arc by 22 years prior to its official discovery observation at Goethe.
+It was first identified as at Simeiz Observatory in 1939, extending Shane's observation arc by 22 years prior to its official discovery observation at Goethe.

 Lightcurve

 In October 2009, a rotational lightcurve of Shane was obtained from photometric observations at the Via Capote Observatory in California.
 It gave a well-defined rotation period of 8.22 hours with a brightness variation of 0.26 magnitude (U=3), superseding a previously obtained period of 8 hours from 1996 (U=n.a.).